HyperCrowd/diminishing-permutations/README.md

-# Diminshing Permutations of a Set
+# Diminishing Permutations of a Set

 How to calculate the number of diminishing permutations of a set in a way that doesn't explode your computer.
 It uses the following equation: